 - If you ever need a loan, you can borrow at 2% with no paperwork.

-If you know anyone looking to grow their money, please share this page with them.
+If you know anyone looking for this, please share this page with them.